xuanzhiqiang/jsonschema-form-for-material-ui/README.md

-cancelText | Text for the `Cancel` button (`Cancel` by default) submitText | Text for the `Submit` button (`Submit` by default) showErrorList | Boolean to whether display errors
+cancelText | Text for the `Cancel` button (`Cancel` by default) submitText | Text for the `Submit` button (`Submit` by default) showErrorList | Boolean to whether display errors showHelperError | Boolean to whether display error in FormHelperText

 ## Classes